Arts & Humanities Databases:

 A complete searchable copy of every issue of The Economist from 1843 to 2003.
 New full-colour images, multiple search indexes, exportable financial tables and a gallery of front covers highlighting a key topic of each week - all combine to offer a primary source of research covering the 19th and 20th centuries.

-The Libraries' subscription to this resource will end on July 1, 2017.
+The Libraries' subscription to this resource ended on July 1, 2017.
 Please contact a librarian if you need assistance with your research.

 eHRAF Archaeology is an online cross-cultural database containing descriptive information on archaeological traditions of the world and is is unique because each archaeological tradition contains a variety of full-text source documents (books, articles, and dissertations) that have been indexed and organized according to HRAF's comprehensive tradition and subject classification systems: the Outline of Archaeological Traditions (OAT), and the Outline of Cultural Materials (OCM).
 These retrieval systems extend search capability well beyond keyword searching thus allowing for precise tradition and subject retrieval, even in a foreign language.